Financial Samurai

 A stable job with a stable income becomes more important than ever.
 Losing a job is therefore more devastating due to a higher wage loss, and the need to start over to prove your abilities.

-Based on my own experience, the experience of many other personal finance consulting clients, and the fact it’s impossible to beat the markets consistently over time, I do not recommend DIY and trying to be a stock picker to fund your retirement.
+It's impossible to beat the markets consistently over time.
+Therefore, I do not recommend being mainly a stock picker to fund your retirement.
 Focus on the idea of managing your stock market exposure through low cost index funds or ETFs instead.
 That way, you can spend your time enjoy life instead.

 Options: Index investing, Smart Indexing, target date funds, hedge funds, hybrid, private equity, hire a financial advisor.